Small Variant Calling

 The following is an example of a variant record on chrM in a trio joint VCF.
 The variant was detected in the second sample with a confidence score that passed the filter threshold.
 In the first and third samples GT=0/0, which indicates a tentative hom-ref call (ie, that position for the sample is in a NON_REF region over which no variant was detected with sufficient confidence), but the weak_evidence filter tag indicates that this call is made with low confidence.

-We leverage the new multigenome graph reference and graph mapper output to compute a personalized 2-haplotype reference for the input sample.
+We leverage the new pangenome reference and multi-genome mapper output to compute a personalized 2-haplotype reference for the input sample.

 The computed 2-haplotype reference is used to impute variants, adjust priors probabilities for genotypes in the variant caller, create a new personalized machine learning model and significantly boosts accuracy of variant calling.
 False negatives are reduced by adjusting genotype priors based on imputed phased variants in the computed haplotypes.
 False positives are reduced by limiting the impact of noise from other population haplotypes.